cboroson/ServiceBuster/README.md

 ## Getting Started

 Azure's Message Queueing solution, Service Bus, is easily deployed using ARM templates.
 However, maintaining a complex or dynamic configuration of queues, topics and subscriptions in ARM templates quickly becomes unwieldy.
-The problem often occurs when the development group requests Service Bus changes and must wait for the Azure admins to modify the template/parameters to deploy the change.
+A problem often occurs when a development group requests Service Bus changes and must wait for the Azure admins to modify the template/parameters and deploy the change.

 This solution uses Visual Studio Team Services to manage an Azure Service Bus through a specially formatted json file.
 It can be configured for CI/CD where changes to the json file trigger a release that deploys the changes to the Service Bus.
 This eliminates the middle-man and gives developers more control over the configuration.